-Here’s how Angel Di Maria became football’s greatest sidekick.
+Here’s our profile of Angel Di Maria, detailing how the midfielder became football’s greatest sidekick.

 Angel Di Maria’s Real Madrid term

 Di Maria shone in absence, brighter than when he was on the field for Los Blancos.
 By the time his tenure for Real Madrid had ended, the Argentine had managed 124 appearances for the world’s most famous side.
 In this time he had been integral in the club’s successful La Liga and Champions League victories.

 It was also in this time that Angel Di Maria truly learned to hone his skills as a great support act.
 While Cristiano Ronaldo and Karim Benzema may have hijacked much of the limelight, it the Argentine’s vision that kept Real’s stars glued to their pedestal.
 Yet, in spite of his abilities and professionalism, he remains one of Real Madrid’s more underrated players.

 The 2011/12 season, the won in which Real won back La Liga, also represented Di Maria’s crowning achievement.
 Such successes tend to go unnoticed in world football and in Di Maria’s case things weren’t much different.

 By 2014, Real Madrid‘s notorious star favoring policy was seeing them link up with Colombia’s James Rodriguez.
 This lead to an unceremonious break-up with Angel Di Maria.
 Worse still, an injury and pressure of the Real Madrid hierarchy lead to Fideo being benched for Argentina’s World Cup final against Germany.
 A panic transaction followed and for £59.7 million, the Argentine became a Manchester United man.